Caterpillar D9: Engineering and technical description

+Tools

-The D9's primary working tools are the blade, affixed to the front and controlled by four hydraulic cylinders, and an optional ripper, which can be attached to the back.
+The D9's primary working tools are the blade, affixed to the front and controlled by four hydraulic cylinders, and an optional ripper in the rear.

 The blade is mainly intended for earthmoving and bulk material handling: pushing up sand, soil, and rubble.
-It also can be used to push other heavy equipment such as earthmoving scraper pans, and in military applications, main battle tanks.
+It also can be used to push other heavy equipment such as earthmoving scraper pans, and in military applications, aid main battle tanks.
 The dozer blade usually has three variants: